 The key to project impact is the demonstration of a high-power ammonia fuel cell onboard Eidesvik PSV “Viking Energy”.
 The vessel will be put into commercial operation for energy major Equinor.
 The demonstrator will prove that the ammonia fuel cell technology works at scale and suggest how surrounding innovation barriers such as missing fuelling infrastructure can be solved.

 The project will increase its impact by taking the core example developed in the demonstrator and transfer experiences to a much larger audience.
 This will be done through the replication phase, where we both do a socio-technical analysis and feasibility studies on three additional vessel types to bring relevance to a broad set of use cases and explore the path to large 20+MW systems.

 For the demonstrator vessel green ammonia will be used as fuel.
-The project will use ammonia from YARA’s pilot plant for certified green ammonia production, scheduled for completion in 2022.
+The project will use ammonia from YARA’s pilot plant for certified green ammonia production.
 By demonstrating the delivery of green ammonia as a maritime fuel the project will support further increase in green ammonia production capacity in the years to come, which will in turn lower costs and thus strengthen the position for ammonia as one of the preferred future zero emission fuels for the maritime industry.

 Ammonia is already transported on a large scale, and it is supported by most chemical tankers.
 Through the project we aim to address existing challenges, such as incentivising green ammonia production through a certification scheme and developing solutions for maritime bunkering.

 The project will also develop market and business models for green ammonia.
 This work includes quantifying the potential for cost reductions as the Fuel Cell and alternative fuel technologies matures and cooperation with linked activities.